gamesbook/protograf/README.md

 core infrastructure used to do the underlying graphics processing, PDF file creation and images exports; __protograf__ is effectively a highly customised wrapper to simplify common uses around its existing and extensive capabilities.

-Earlier versions of  __protograf__  used the *ReportLab PDF Toolkit*, which is also a very powerful library for supporting this type of application.
 Internal terminology, such as `shapes`, was developed before the adoption of *pyMuPDF* and it is coincidental that these are similar!

+Earlier versions of __protograf__ used the *ReportLab PDF Toolkit*, which is also a powerful and useful library for supporting this type of application.

 Users on [BoardGameGeek](https://boardgamegeek.com) have provided invaluable feedback and suggestions!

 ### :books: Additional Libraries